GoodPraxis/gp-gatsby-starter-ts-sass-jest/README.md

     npm run test:e2e:ci

+;Snapshots

+Jest unit tests will often compare rendered markup with snapshots.
+If you need to update them after making changes to the markup, run:

+    npm test -- -u

 Cypress is setup with **visual regression**.
 If you need to update stored snapshots, run this command while you have your development instance running:

     npx cypress run --env updateSnapshots=true

+You can run both commands by executing:

+    npm run test:snapshots

 Building
 ========